WMD-group/Spinel-chemical-space/README.md

 | `2_chemical_space_plot.ipynb` | Plots chemical space with known and valid spinel compositions from MP/ICSD and SMACT filters. |
 | `3_screening.ipynb` | Performs the final screening using _E_<sub>hull</sub>, _CLscore_, and _S_<sub>score</sub> to identify top candidates, and plots. |

 You can jump straight into `3_screening.ipynb` if you're only interested in exploring the filtered chemical space.
 All necessary data is already included.
-Furthermore, if you would like to explore different chemical system, you can change system in `1_MP_ICSD_SMACT.ipynb` to the targeted system and plot with `2_chemical_space_plot.ipynb`.
+Furthermore, if you would like to explore different chemical system, you can change the chemical system in `1_MP_ICSD_SMACT.ipynb` to the targeted system and plot with `2_chemical_space_plot.ipynb`.

 ---